Skip to Main Content

 • When you arrive at the Law Library circulation desk, inform the circulation assistant that you have books on hold from the LLTK collection.
 Present your school identification card or other government-issued identification.

-• For online law students, the LLTK books will be mailed to you when they are available at the beginning of the semester.
-At the end of the semester, online borrowers of LLTK borrowers will need to mail the books back to the Law Library.
+• For online law students, the LLTK books can be mailed to you when they are available at the beginning of the semester.

 • We kindly ask that you do not permanently mark up or highlight these books as we intend to use them for the next entering class if possible.